Leeonleee/obsidian-vault/Models of Computation/Automata.md

 1. We assume that $P$ is true
 2. We arrive at an impossible situation (incorrect conclusion)
 3. Conclude that statement $P$ must in face be false

+We want to prove that a particular language $L$ is not regular
+1. Assume $L$ is regular
+2. Express some other language $L'$ that we know is not regular (already proved) as a Boolean combination of regular languages (including $L$)
+3. Conclude that $L$ cannot be regular